Home/ Starting Start and grow a social enterprise

 Learn about key concepts related to earned income and social enterprise to determine if these forms of revenue generation are a good fit for your organization.

-A business plan for your social enterprise will contain many of the same elements as those developed for for-profit businesses.
-It should also include components focused on your social objectives.
+A business plan for your social enterprise will contain many of the same elements that go into a plan for a for-profit business.
+It should also include components focused on your social mission.

-Find resources that can help you start your non-profit business.
+Find resources that can help you start your social enterprise.

 Managing the daily operations of your social enterprise can include a wide range of activities, such as managing employees, marketing, and protecting your business.